-- A change in the pattern of behaviour- withdrawn, temper tantrums etc.
+- A change in the pattern of behaviour

+- withdrawn, temper tantrums etc.

 - Fall in quality of school work

 - Fall in concentration

 - Increased absences

 - Wanting to stay with an adult or inside all break time

-Parents:

-If you suspect your child is being bullied, talk to them and reassure them of your support.
+Parents: If you suspect your child is being bullied, talk to them and reassure them of your support.
 Alert the school.
+Things to look out for:

 - Does not want to travel to and from school using their normal method

 - Wants to be accompanied to school

 - Increased absenteeism/ill health

-- Damaged or missing propery
+- Damaged or missing property

 - Changes to eating pattern

 - Reduction in confidence

 - Asks for extra money.

-Stealing
+- Stealing

 - Crying.

+- Bed-wetting.

-Bed-wetting.
-Nightmares
+- Nightmares

 - Bullies others in and around the family

 - Withdrawn, doesn't want to talk